NCAlgebra/NC/DOCUMENTATION/README.md

 need to be converted to polynomials, which we do using [`NCRuleToPoly`](NCRuleToPoly).

-## Polynomials and rules
+## Polynomials and Rules

-Having seen how polynomial relations can be interpreted as rules, consider now the expression
+Having seen how polynomial relations can be interpreted as rules, consider the expression

     expr = b^2**a^2 + a^2**b^3 + a**b**a